top of page

 A bookworm turned soldier.
 From Brian K. Vaughan's 'Saga.'

-While Vaughan's storytelling helps us navigate this wild, war-torn universe, it hides more than it reveals.
+Though Vaughan's storytelling helps us navigate this war-torn universe, it hides more than it reveals.
 This works wonders for the story, placing us in the characters' shoes and making the world of Saga feel massive and unknowable.
 The plot is further supplemented by a steady rotation of narrative threads.
 We hop from perspective to perspective, not often enough to jar us, but with a frequency that keeps the story fresh.

 Pretty sweet spaceship.
 From Brian K. Vaughan's 'Saga.'

-3) Every single character kicks ass
+Reason #3: Every single character kicks ass

 Vaughan is an absolute master of character writing.
 Each personality Saga offers is effortlessly unique, with a score of realistic mannerisms and attitudes to boot.
-This isn’t limited to our main cast, either.
+This isn’t limited to our protagonists either.
 Their pursuers are just as—if not more—nuanced.
 Vaughan has us constantly questioning their motives; you may even find yourselves rooting for them.

 Saga has also received praise for its depiction of non-white characters.
 In an interview,